 Dinner at Espila, one of the oldest restaurants in town.
 It's been in the history since 1868!
 It's "the most accurate reconstruction of a Finnish restaurant lost during the war".
 The price tag is unlikely to seem outstanding to the residents of St. Petersburg: the prices are quite adequate for such a popular place.
 Live music and "casino" on sparkling wine are a bonus to the solid menu and cozy atmosphere.

 Vyborg's nightlife isn't so bad.
 If there aren't enough events at Espil, you can walk through the local bars.
-Or, sticking to the theme of our trip, go to an evening session at "Kinopolis" - the only cinema of Vsevolozhskiy district.
+Or, stick to the theme of our trip, go to an evening session at Cinopolis, the only cinema in the area.